commonhaus/foundation/README.md

 - **Discussion-Centric Groups:** Working groups or SIGs focused primarily on specifications?
 Not for us.
 - **Peripheral API Projects:** Projects that solely prop up specifications?
 They're better suited elsewhere.

-In essence, we dodge politics and paperwork, aiming to make every ounce of our energy count.
+In essence, we focus on being a home to code-centric projects.

 ## Community Affiliation